spiritscripter/my_mtn_app_clone/README.md

 ## Features

-- **Cloned UI:** Explore the app's design and layout including sections like Personal, Business, About, Explore, Help, and Contact.
+- **Cloned UI:** Explore the app's design and layout including sections like Momo, Account Balance, Shop etc.
 - **Open Source:** Feel free to contribute to the project by forking the repository and making pull requests.

 ## Requirements